netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 When deadlines are tight and packet losses frequent, relying solely on retransmissions may cause data to miss its deadline.
 To mitigate this risk, this extension optionally uses Adaptive FEC (AFEC) as proposed in {{QUIC-AFEC}}.
 AFEC can reduce the need for retransmissions, particularly in networks with random or bursty loss characteristics.

-When using AFEC in a multipath-using connection, the Tag Type of the FEC_Tag MUST be set to 1 to indicate "Long Flow Usage".
+When using AFEC in a multipath-capable connection, the Tag Type of the FEC_Tag MUST be set to 1 to indicate "Long Flow Usage".
 In turn, both source symbol packets and repair symbol packets MUST carry the FEC_Tag frame so that repair packets can be correctly matched to their corresponding source packets across different paths.
-Such a constraint is not needed in a connection that is not multipath-enabled.
+Such a constraint is not needed in a connection that is not multipath-capable.

-In a multipath-using connection, FEC repair packets SHOULD be sent over a path different from the one carrying the source data.
+In a multipath-active connection, FEC repair packets SHOULD be sent over a path different from the one carrying the source data.
 This de-correlates losses and increases the likelihood that repair symbols arrive even if other paths experience congestion or packet loss.
 The coding rate (i.e., the ratio of repair symbols to source symbols) MAY be configured on a per-stream basis, depending on the stream's tolerance for overhead versus its deadline sensitivity.

 ## Smart Retransmissions

-Smart retransmissions in a deadline-aware context mean that lost frames are only retransmitted if there is still enough time left to meet the deadline via one or – with a multipath-using connection – more paths.
+Smart retransmissions in a deadline-aware context mean that lost frames are only retransmitted if there is still enough time left to meet the deadline via one or – with a multipath-active connection – more paths.
 The sender computes whether the frames can arrive on time, factoring in the path's estimated one-way delay or RTT.
 If not, the sender discards the frames rather than wasting congestion window or scheduling capacity.

 ## Path Metrics

 To schedule traffic effectively, the sender SHOULD gather:

-- One-Way Delays or RTT for determining if the data can reach its destination before the deadline and in case of a multipath-using connection for selecting the path(s) that can deliver data before the deadline.
+- One-Way Delays or RTT for determining if the data can reach its destination before the deadline and in case of a multipath-capable connection for selecting the path(s) that can deliver data before the deadline.
 - Loss Rate: For deciding whether to apply adaptive FEC or more aggressive retransmissions.
 - Available Bandwidth: So that sending on path(s) with insufficient capacity does not cause additional delay.